top of page

 Eva (life breath) kedai (worth it!)

-kadayah (God's precious Jewel)
+kadayah (God's precious Jewels)

 lo (look! see) rosh (head/leader)